PSilvestre/delta-enabled-crdts/topologies/README.md

 $ ./analyse.sh LOGS_DIR EXECUTION_NUMBER
 ```

-We analyse only analyse on execution at a time.
+We only analyse on execution at a time.
 That's the reason for the __EXECUTION_NUMBER__ argument.